56.67% Return on Investment: Union Pacific Railroad

 It works, I’m proving it with this fund.

-1. This series is written to vouch my decisions based on the model and corresponding sub-models (for each stock).
-There are multiple articles related to this with this series.
+1. This series is written to vouch for my decisions based on the model and corresponding sub-models (for each stock).
+There are multiple articles related to this in this series.

 2. It exists to prove a theory that value investing is a superior form of investing with reduced risks.
 If you read the series from the beginning, you will understand.

-4. Investing in the market is risky and as such, I implore upon readers to learn first and only risk a small portion of your assets in open market trading.
+4. Investing in the market is risky, and as such, I implore readers to learn first and only risk a small portion of their assets in open market trading.

 Act on Knowledge.